samakintayo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-a function that prints the chessboard a function that prints the sum of the two diagonals of a square matrix if integers The line of life is a ragged diagonal between duty and desire
+a function that prints the chessboard a function that prints the sum of the two diagonals of a square matrix if integers The line of life is a ragged diagonal between duty and desire My primary goal of hacking was the intellectual curiosity, the seduction of adventure